CDC Modifies Guidance For Critical Infrastructure Employers

 - Clarifies that an employer may not refuse to hire people because the employer presumes they will request a reasonable accommodation, regardless of whether they tell the employer they need one.
-For example, an employer cannot refuse to hire someone just because the employer assumes there will be a conflict between an applicant’s headscarf and the company’s “look policy.”
+For example, an employer cannot refuse to hire someone just because the employer assumes there will be a conflict between an candidate’s headscarf and the company’s “look policy.”

 - Clarifies that when an employer claims an employment decision was based on religion, any inquiry into the basis for the decision must be limited to whether the reason for the decision was sincere.

 - Gives examples of when an employee’s religious beliefs on hot-topic issues like birth control, abortion or LGBTQ rights might conflict with employer requirements.